Zoomicon/ClipFlair/Readme.md

 Useful
 ------

-- for using Mercurial (say for contributing to http://ClipFlair.codeplex.com) in Visual Studio you can use VisualHG (https://visualhg.codeplex.com/).
+- for using Git (say for contributing to https://github.com/zoomicon/ClipFlair) can use Visual Studio's GitHub extension (https://visualstudio.github.com) or try TortoiseGit (https://tortoisegit.org/) which integrates with Windows Explorer
-  (after installing it, make sure you go to TOOLS/Options.../Source Control/Plug-in Selection and choose VisualHG)
 - Productivity Power Tools extension for Visual Studio: http://visualstudiogallery.msdn.microsoft.com/dbcb8670-889e-4a54-a226-a48a15e4cace
   (in the Visual Studio Gallery exist releases of it various Visual Studio versions)